 Letters to the Editor and Replies should be brief and succinct based on constructive criticism of articles published in the JRHM within the previous two months.
 The letter and reply should be solely based on the data published in the article.
 Letters should not duplicate prior published material or be under consideration for publication elsewhere.
 The Editor-in-Chief will use his discretion to publish or reject the letter.
 These letters and replies do not undergo peer review.
 Submitted letters are subject to the editing of content and style.
-No Abstract, Maximums text – 500 words; Total References allowed – 4; Figures – 2 or a total of 4 images; No Tables are allowed.
+It contains no Abstract and, maximum text not exceeding 500 words.
+Authors shall include up to 4 References, 2 Figures or a total of 4 images; No Tables are allowed.
 The maximum number of Authors allowed is Two.

 Article Processing Charge

 The journal does not charge the authors or authors’ institutions for the submission, processing and/or publications of manuscripts.